Tuesday, May 27, 2025

 had I been haughty and judgmental

-and not a wayward rivulet of the great river
+and not a wayward rivulet of the same

 this flat-out refusal to question things